Frederiksborger: History

 The popularity of the breed took its toll, and in 1839, the royal stud was closed.
 The breeding of Frederiksborgers continued with private breeders, though the needs of the people reshaped the horse to some degree.
 Instead of a luxury item, the horses were redirected to be more suitable for the stagecoach and agricultural work.
-In 1939, efforts to re-establish the breed were started, adding East Friesian, Oldenburgs, Thoroughbreds, and Arabians later.
-The modern Danish Warmblood often traces back to the Frederiksborger through the female lines, though the pedigrees of these horses are mostly German.
-Nevertheless, as the Danish breeders made use of German and Swedish horses, some part-Frederiksborger mares made their way back into the breeding population.
-So too do the Holsteiner Manfreid (Markgraf), Swedish Rousseau (Herzog), and the Hanoverians Atlantic (Abglanz), Ergo (Abendjaeger), and Boheme (Bolero).
+In 1939, efforts to re-establish the breed were started, adding East Friesian, Oldenburgs, Thoroughbreds, Anglo-Arabians, and Arabians later.
+The modern Danish Warmblood often traces back to the Frederiksborger through the female lines, though the pedigrees of these horses are mostly German in origin.

+Nevertheless, as the Danish breeders made use of German and Swedish horses, some part-Frederiksborger mares made their way back into the breeding population, similarly to the Holsteiner Manfreid (Markgraf), Swedish Rousseau (Herzog), and the Hanoverians Atlantic (Abglanz), Ergo (Abendjaeger), and Boheme (Bolero).
 Otherwise, the Frederiksborger has been purebred for the past century, which accounts for their uniform type.

+Frederiksborger breeders, through crosses to Thoroughbred stallions, introduced the Byerley Turk sire line to the breed through Pegasus, by "Logic XX", imported to stand at the Royal Stud in Denmark by Christian Augustus II, Duke of Schleswig-Holstein-Sonderburg-Augustenburg in the early 1800s.
+The Duke also served as an advisor on the breeding of Holsteiner horses, and imported the Thoroughbred stallion Protocol (b.
+1828) to Germany.
+The last Frederiksborger horse with the Pegasus sire line was born in 1948, with only two sire lines remaining.